derrickeckardt/16-board-solver/part1/readme.md

 **Cost Function**:  No move is more expensive than any other move.
 Each move will shift four tiles one square.

 **Heuristic Function**: This was by far the most challenging part of this part of the assignment.
+In fact, it deserves its own discussion below.

+**Algorithm**: